 I’m not a knitter but when I’ve handled yarn before I’m always amazed at how messy and tangled those balls can get.
 Use a small can for each ball and cut a hole in the lid to run the loose skein through so you always know it is coming out nice and tangle-free.

 You may need to refer to a stencil or pattern to get the design accurate.
 Try using various drill bit sizes for varying hole sizes to really make your design look eye-catching!
-You can also drill a few holes on each side to make hanging lantern style candle holders, too.
+You can also drill a couple of holes on each side to make hanging lantern style candle holders, too.

 Piggy Bank/Change Collector

-You can take it one step further and give the can a label like “Rainy Day Savings” “New Shoe /Vacation/ (fill in the blank with desired item you’re saving up for) Fund”…whatever is personal to you; a nice incentive for your said goal..
+You can take it one step further and give the can a label like “Rainy Day Savings” “New Shoe /Vacation/ (fill in the blank with desired item you’re saving up for) Fund”…whatever is personal to you; a nice incentive for your said goal.